Soft Robot Swarms

 We are exploring several paths to enable soft robot collectives including bio-inspired inching robots with small form-factor electro-mechanical backpacks, novel soft actuators that can exhibit very large deformations without the use of pumps and valves (work done at Max Planck), work on soft robots with granular fluids that enable rigidity transformation, and embodied intelligent designs that permit complex motions from just a single pump and valve.

-- T. Duggan, A. Ulug, and K. Petersen.
-“Non-Holonomic Locomotion in an Inchworm-Inspired Soft Robot”.
+- T. Duggan, L. Horowitz, A. Ulug, E. Baker, and K. Petersen.
+“Simple, Slow, and Steady: Inchworm-Inspired Locomotion in Soft Robots”.
 Under review.

 - C. Futran, S. Ceron, B. MacMurray, R. Shepherd, and K. Petersen.
 “Leveraging Fluid-Resistance in Soft Robots”.
 First international IEEE-RAS conference on Soft Robotics (RoboSoft), Livorno, 2018.
 (Pdf)